sandy2008/workshop/software/clean_arch_ws1_en.md

 2. **Localization of Change:**
     - Even when the data source changed from DB to AD, we only had to add new code to the `infra` layer and change the injection target in `main`.
     - **The core business logic (Domain/UseCase) remains untouched with zero lines of modification.** This is the true value of Clean Architecture.
+3. **Ports and Boundaries:**
+    - `domain.UserRepository` is an **output port**; implementations live in Interface Adapters.
+    - Details like `LDAPClient` or DB drivers stay in Frameworks/Drivers and never leak into Domain/UseCase.